 Once I understand this, this will be a tutorial on building a simple SATor SMT solver - with inspiration from Pete's class.
 I can revisit thearticle then.

-- Look up \`cardinality constraints CNF\` on google scholar - reveals lots of problems and tradeoffs that
+- Look up \`cardinality constraints CNF\` on google scholar - revealslots of problems and tradeoffs that can be made

 Why SMT over SAT?

 - SMT solvers allow more freedom in the expression of input problems -support integers, fixed width floats, arrays and potentially otherdatatypes, as well as common operations on those types, withoutrequiring a specific normal form!

-- API that allows for the manipulation of the input formula exposed by
+- API that allows for the manipulation of the input formula exposed bythe solver, unlike strict

 How do they work?